Keeping hands clean through improved hand hygiene is one of the most important steps we can take to avoid getting sick and spreading germs to others.

 - Influenza causes more hospitalizations among young children than any other vaccine-preventable disease.3

-- Foodborne illnesses are often spread when people consume contaminated food and water or touch contaminated surfaces and put their unwashed hands in their mouth.
+- Foodborne illnesses are often spread when people consume contaminated food and water or touch contaminated surfaces (or food) and put their unwashed hands in their mouth.
 In fact, certain germs can live on surfaces like cafeteria tables and doorknobs for up to two hours.4

 - Norovirus—a very contagious virus that causes vomiting and diarrhea—can stay on objects and surfaces and still infect people for days or weeks.5